 Another Jeep winch option rated up to 10,000 pounds, the Superwinch LP10000 is a sturdy 5.1-horsepower winch with an 85-foot steel cable rope and a wired remote.
 It replaces another great entry-level winch, the Superwinch LP8500, and builds on that unit’s core competencies with a more powerful weather-sealed motor, a higher load rating, a thicker cable, and a 4-way roller fairlead in place of the LP8500’s steel hawse.

 Whether you’re a new Jeep owner or a seasoned off-road vet, you know the popularity of the Rough Country parts and accessories, which includes a quality Jeep winch.
 For having a 12,000 lb. pulling strength, their Pro Series Electric Winch is easier on the wallet than much of its competition with similar features like synthetic rope, aluminum fairlead, and water/weatherproof construction.
-A mid-level priced winch with many high-end features and strong reviews on Amazon will make this a solid investment for your trail rig.
+A mid-level priced winch with many high-end features and strong reviews on Amazon will make this best jeep winch for the money.

 If, on the other hand, you’re looking for a bit more of a budget-friendly option, the Mile Marker SEC8 (ES) Series winch is tough to beat.
 It features Mile Marker’s all-new Project ES (Element Sealed) technology for superior resistance to the elements; a 4.8-horsepower electric motor, giving it an 8,000-pound load rating; and a 100-foot synthetic rope.
 Best of all, it plays nice with any budget, representing a nice, feature-rich winch at an affordable price.